stackitcloud/stackit-cli/docs/stackit_beta_network_update.md

   Update network with ID "xxx" with new name "network-1-new"
   $ stackit beta network update xxx --name network-1-new

-  Update network with ID "xxx" with new name "network-1-new" and new dns servers
+  Update network with ID "xxx" with new name "network-1-new" and new DNS name servers
-  $ stackit beta network update xxx --name network-1-new --dns-servers "2.2.2.2"
+  $ stackit beta network update xxx --name network-1-new --dns-name-servers "2.2.2.2"
 ```

 ### Options

 ```
-      --dns-servers strings   List of DNS servers/nameservers IPs -h, --help                  Help for "stackit beta network update" -n, --name string           Network name
+      --dns-name-servers strings   List of DNS name servers IPs -h, --help                       Help for "stackit beta network update" -n, --name string                Network name
 ```

 ### Options inherited from parent commands